 The Relationship Between Business Analytics and Business Intelligence

-Business intelligence is the procedure of collecting, managing, and analyzing operational information.
+Business intelligence is the procedure of collecting and analyzing operational information.
 BI generates a list of real-time metrics so users can know exactly what is occurring in each department.
 Management typically creates performance benchmarks to increase productivity and efficiency.

 Typically, dashboards are the primary tool utilized to collect, manage, and track this information.
 Employees and management can access performance results in real-time to improve day-to-day decision-making processes.